andrefigueira/python-trading-bot/README.md

 ## Running tests with coverage

-Use `pytest` to run the test suite and generate a coverage report:
+Run the test suite with Poetry to automatically generate a coverage report.
+The `pyproject.toml` configuration enables the `pytest-cov` plugin to collect coverage for the `alpaca_bot` package.

 ```bash
 poetry run pytest